-Gaining first hand experiences of countries other than your own is difficult for key stage 2 students unless they have wealthy parents and regular foreign holidays.
+Gaining first hand experiences of countries other than your own is difficult for school students unless they have wealthy parents and regular foreign holidays.
 Even foreign holidays don’t always give contact with local communities and can be hotel or resort based.

-The interviews are offered to an entire school and the film about the study country provided in advance so the children can complete some background research into the wildlife, habitats and the study country and its’ people.
-The dates for the live interviews are pre-arranged and questions can be submitted in advance by students or asked live on the Q and A session.
+Each session will begin with a short talk about the expert’s work, full of exciting photographs and videos.
+There are no limits to the number of students who can attend and we will send information in advance so the children can complete some background research into the wildlife, habitats and the study sites their chosen expert works in.
+The dates for the live interviews are pre-arranged and questions can be submitted in advance by students or asked live during the interview.

-The costs for the video and live interview from one of the options below is £100 (+VAT) and this entitles ALL students in the school to participate.
-A copy of the short film and a Zoom invitation for the live chat will be sent to the teacher and they can be circulated to all pupils whether at home or in class in advance.
+The costs for the interview is £100 (+VAT).
+A copy of the Zoom invitation for the live chat will be sent to the teacher and they can be circulated to all pupils whether at home or in class in advance.
 That will enable pupils time to complete some project work on the selected country ahead of the interview.

 Dan is our Head of Research and an honorary lecturer at the University of Essex.
 He has been studying coral reefs for 15 years, and specialises in a broad range of topics including fisheries management, coral reef ecology and human impacts to tropical marine ecosystems.
 He has worked extensively throughout the tropics including Indonesia, Honduras and Cuba, and is a very experienced SCUBA diver.

 Kathy is originally from London but now lives in Mexico close to her main study site in the rainforest of the Calakmul Biosphere Reserve.
 Although she studies lots of different types of animals living in the forest, her main passion is the local population of spider monkeys and she specialises in trying to better understand their fascinating behaviours.